-Earlier this year I had a major operation; a right hemicolectomy due to a complication of Crohn's Disease.
-The Crohn's had caused a leak on to my Psoas Muscle and it turned into a very nasty abscess containing 300ml of pus (sorry I know that's gross).
-A Psoas Abscess is actually quite rare, and I had been unknowingly suffering from this life-threatening condition for months.
-When I say unknowingly, that's not 100% correct because I had been suffering in dreadful pain for a long time, it was so bad that I limped and I had great difficulty moving in bed, driving the car and straightening my leg.
+Earlier this year I had a major operation; a right hemicolectomy due to a complication of Crohn's disease.
+The Crohn's had caused a leak on to my Psoas Muscle and it turned into a dangerous abscess containing 300ml of pus (sorry I know that is gross).
+A Psoas Abscess is actually unusual, and I had been unknowingly suffering from this life-threatening condition for months.
+When I say unknowingly, that is not 100% correct because I had been suffering in dreadful pain for a long time, it was so intense that I limped and I had great difficulty moving in bed, driving the car and straightening my leg.
 I had been sent home from the Emergency Department three times whilst this was going on with steroids.

-I had also been to numerous doctors and all of them 'assumed' it was Crohn's Disease pain.
-I have been living with Crohn's Disease for over twenty years and I have never suffered anything quite like this.
-A CT scan discovered I had a 4 cm mass on my cecum (I don't have a cecum anymore as you will find out when you read on).
+I had also been to numerous doctors and all of them 'assumed' it was Crohn's disease pain.
+I have been living with Crohn's disease for over twenty years and I have never suffered anything quite like this.
+A CT scan discovered I had a 4 cm mass on my cecum (I do not have a cecum anymore as you will find out when you read on).
 This mass was Crohn's disease and quite frankly I did not believe any amount of drugs could get rid of it, so I suffered and prayed it would all go away.
-Which of course it didn't.
+Which of course it did not.

 On my fourth trip to the ER over a period of about 4 months, I was finally admitted into the hospital.
-They didn't really have a choice, I was grey in colour, I could hardly walk and the pain showed on my face.
+They did not really have a choice, I was grey in colour, I could hardly walk and the pain was obvious on my face.
 Later, my friends and family told me that I looked so sick and in pain and once when I had not seen my youngest daughter for a few months she did not even recognise me because I was so frail.
-I went from 69kg to 56kg in less than a year.
+I went from 69 kg to 56 kg in less than a year.

 During this time I thought I would never be well again.
 I've written more about this on one of my other websites - "How A Psoas Abscess Could Have Killed Me".

-Once I was admitted to the ER ward I was later transferred up to the surgical ward that night.
-The next morning I was told by the man that was to save my life, Dr Ghaly, that I was having an operation that morning.
-I was overwhelmed by this news and although I've had over a dozen laparoscopies for endometriosis, I've never had a major operation like I was about to have.
-I was wheeled down to theatre at 11.00 am and I woke up again in recovery just after 2.00 pm.
-I was in agony, felt nauseous and wished I could go back under the anaesthetic.
+Once I was admitted to the ER ward, I was later transferred up to the surgical ward that night.
+The next morning Dr Ghaly, informed that I was having an operation this day.
+This news overwhelmed me and although I've had over a dozen laparoscopies for endometriosis, I've never had a major operation like I was about to have.
+I was wheeled down to theatre at 11.00 am, and I woke up again in recovery after 2.00 pm.
+I was in agony, felt nauseous, and wished I could go back under the anaesthetic.

 I had a catheter for urination and a drip feeding me copious amounts of strong antibiotics and painkillers.
 If there is one piece of advice I will give you if you are facing an operation like this, take the painkillers!
-I was on Fentanyl for two days which was heaven but when I came off it all hell broke loose.
+I was on Fentanyl for two days which was heaven, but when I came off it all hell broke loose.
 I have never experienced such pain.
-I was given Targin, Morphine and Endone for the next 5 days and although these drugs took the edge of it all, the pain was horrendous.
-I actually spent the next two months sleeping upright on my back as I just could not move without pain.
-In hospital I also had a drainage tube under my scar and I found this very painful and uncomfortable.
+I was given Targin, Morphine and Endone for the next 5 days, and although these drugs took the edge of it all, the pain was horrendous.
+I actually spent the next two months sleeping upright on my back as I simply could not move without pain.
+In hospital, I also had a drainage tube under my scar and I found this distressing and uncomfortable.
 On top of all this I was nil by mouth for six days.
-I dropped down to 52kg.
-For those who don't know, a right hemicolectomy is the removal of the right side of the large colon.
+I dropped down to 52 kg.
+For those who do not know, a right hemicolectomy is the removal of the right side of the large colon.

 I am writing this post for those of you that are facing a hemicolectomy to give you an understanding from a patient's perspective of what goes on.
-This story is also for anyone that has been diagnosed with a Psoas Abscess that is looking to relate to someone else that has been through it.
-Below I am detailing in sections different parts of my journey.
-I hope it helps you if you have found this page because you are scared of what's ahead or you have just been through it and maybe still in shock.
-It is now 3 months since my operation and I think I may have some post traumatic stress as I do get a little bit of anxiety of what could have been.
+This story is also for anyone that has been diagnosed with a Psoas Abscess that is searching to relate to someone else that has been through it.
+Below I relate in sections different parts of my journey.
+I hope it helps you if you have found this page because you are scared of what is ahead or you have just been through it and maybe still in shock.
+It is now 3 months since my operation and I think I may have some post-traumatic stress as I do get a little bit of anxiety of what could have been.
 However, I'm still here to tell the story and I have the scars to prove it.

 MY PSOAS ABSCESS SYMPTOMS

 Fatigue: like I have never experienced in my life.
-This fatigue is not like being tired.
-It is an overwhelming collapse of body!
+This fatigue is not like being weary.
+It is an overwhelming collapse of the body!
 That might not make sense, but all I can say is even hanging out the washing was like climbing a mountain.
-I would be desperate to get up and be active and go for a walk, do the washing, clean the house but my body would not let me.
+I would be desperate to get up and be active and go for a stroll, do the washing, clean the house, but my body would not let me.
 I spent hours flat on my back and would go to bed at 6.00 pm and stay there for 12 hours.
 It was one of the worst symptoms of the whole experience.

 Pain: the pain was on a scale of 1 - 10 on the day I went to hospital 10!
 Prior to that between 6-8.
-It was so bad I could not drive the car without using my arm to help my right leg use the brake.
-I couldn't even walk properly.
+It was so painful I could not drive the car without using my arm to help my right leg use the brake.
+I could not even walk properly.